 March 05, 2021 4 min read

-Almost all Aloe Vera products, unless specifically identified, are processed to remove any aloin-containing parts of the plant and so are safe to use with no serious side effects aside from rare allergic reactions.
-The key differentiator in AloeCure products, and our Juice in particular, is how we do it.
-Nearly all other Aloe Vera products on the market utilize charcoal filtration or enzymes that they add to ground up Aloe Vera leaves to help remove the aloin.
+What is key is finding a high quality product that gives full line of site into their ingredients and how they are grown and being processed.
+Always make sure Aloe is the first ingredient in any product you take.
+The key differentiator in AloeCure products, and our Juice in particular, is how we make our products.
+Nearly all other Aloe Vera products on the market utilize charcoal filtration or enzymes that they add to ground up Aloe Vera leaves to help remove the aloin (the bitter substance found in the outer rind of aloe plants).
 While that might sound fine, it also strips a large amount of the other components naturally found in Aloe Vera during the process.
-When you see other Aloe Vera Juices that are clear or don't have any smell or taste, that is almost certainly a sign they have used one of these two methods.
+When you see Aloe Vera Juices that are clear as water or don't have any smell or taste, that is almost certainly a sign they have used one of these two methods.
 While the taste of Aloe Vera isn't for everyone, if you aren't tasting it, you probably aren't drinking what you think you are.

 Comments will be approved before showing up.